 - Children are accepted into the playschool from the age of two and places will be offered out as soon as they are available and the child is old enough to join (this may be in advance of their 2nd birthday). - The playschool can cater for 26 children per class per session.
 The maximum number of 2 year olds per session will be determined by the number of staff deployed but will never exceed the number permitted by our registration. - To secure a place at Stepping Stones the child's parent or guardian must complete a waiting list form. - Families are welcome to apply for a place in the playschool as early as they wish; however, early application does not guarantee a place over a later applicant.
 Date of joining the list will only be considered when places are limited and children share the same birth date-the earlier applicant will take priority.
-There is no charge for joining the waiting list. - Children are offered a minimum of 2x two hour sessions per week.
-Attendance for less than this time makes the settling in process more difficult for the child. - The parents of children taking up fee paying sessions are required to pay a £50 non-refundable security (this payment will include a t-shirt and named bag).
+There is no charge for joining the waiting list. - The parents of children taking up fee paying sessions are required to pay a £50 non-refundable security.
 However, children joining the group taking up only funded sessions will be exempt from the security.
 NB taking up non-funded sessions subsequently will mean the security becomes payable.